micropatel/code-challenge/README.md

 As this challenge is based on the concept of real-time conversations (chat bots), you are encouraged to use a front-end implementation to demonstrate this functionality.

+In the file `/locales/dialogues.{language}.yml` you can get an insight of how to organize your assistant internationalization functionality.

 You are free to explore different solutions and any framework, but you should document and justify your technology choices. **Please write a README explaining your decisions.**